 The key direction of our activities is a constant participation in the awareness raising of the public space – its purpose and ways in which it is used.
 Moreover we wish to contribute to the extensive promotion of the contemporary art.
 Our goal is to instill the attitude of openness and enhanced thoughtfulness in our audiences.
 At the same time we wish to encourage artists’ willingness of confrontation with the viewer, the need of dialogue and engagement in cultural and educational activities.
 We find it particularly important to emphasize the special role of the contemporary art in the process of social development – therefore we engage in initiatives with a social, educational and anti-discriminatory character, as well as those which are an attempt to face the problem of memory and trauma of a difficult past (in its historical, social and individual aspects).

-Since 2005 ART TRANSPARENT organizes the SURVIVAL Art Review /www.survival.art.pl/, and since 2007 runs the Contemporary Art Gallery in the former studio of professor Eugeniusz Geppert – “Mieszkanie Gepperta” .
+Since 2005 ART TRANSPARENT organizes the SURVIVAL Art Review /www.survival.art.pl/, since 2007 runs the Contemporary Art Gallery in the former studio of professor Eugeniusz Geppert – “Mieszkanie Gepperta”, and since 2021 runs Szewska Gallery.
 Besides, the Foundation is engaged in publishing and educational activities, in particular those connected with the issues of social exclusion, otherness and anti-discrimination.

 1999-2005 studied at the Faculty of Painting and Sculpture of the Academy of Fine Arts in Cracow and Wrocław; winner of numerous prizes: Mayor of Wrocław Award in the Eugeniusz Geppert National Painting Competition 2007, Grand Prix Samsung Art Master 2004; 3rd prize in the Samsung Art Master Competition 2005, among others; was granted the scholarship of the Marshal of the Lower Silesia in the area of Culture and Art 2005; since 2005 has worked as an assistant at the Faculty of Painting of the Wrocław Academy of Fine Arts.
 Involved in the ART TRANSPARENT Foundation, co-operating with curators of various art events in Wrocław.
 Co-organizer of the exhibition for the event of the 60th Anniversary of the Wrocław Academy of Fine Arts, “Wrocław Skyscrapers”(“Wieżowce Wrocławia”) in the National Museum in 2006.
 Co-ordinates the programme of cultural events and meetings in the Geppert’s Apartment Gallery.
 Curator of the 5th, 6th, 7th and 8th editions of the SURVIVAL Young Art in Extreme Conditions Review.
 Winner of the Gazeta Wyborcza wARTo Award 2010.